 Indian homes also include versatile, informal spaces that allow relaxed interaction.
 Create different levels of seating using high chairs, sofas, diwans and footstools.

 Rugs and floor cushions lend warmth and comfort to decor and can be used liberally.
 Traditional Indian pieces such as the swing, or jhoola, can bring a playful vibe to these spaces that allow families to come together.
 You can actually swing it in style with one of our swing designs!

 #5: Fill Up Nooks And Niches With Curios And Knick-knacks

 Since India has a large and exciting variety of handicrafts, there are a ton of artifacts to choose from to decorate your home.

 Popular choices include masks, clay pottery, diyas, leather puppets, crockery, decorative boxes in sandalwood, metal or marble.
 You can also use brass lamps and pots as functional metallic accents.
 Let’s hear what our designers have to say about adding desi accents to your home.

 #6: Use Fabrics With Desi Prints And Patterns For Soft Furnishings

 India is historically famous for its beautifully made fabrics.
 Moreover, these fabrics can be used in a number of creative ways in our homes – long, flowing drapes for windows, simple sheets thrown over a divan, to carpets and dhurries.

-Use fine fabrics like silk or ikat for upholstering your centrepieces or for your cushions.
+As a part of using Indian interior design, use fine fabrics with dabu or ikat prints for upholstering your centrepieces or for your cushions.
 Cotton and khadi can be used for side chairs while simpler fabrics like jute can be used for smaller foot stools.

 Send your comments and feedback.